Hasselblad 500C

 Hasselblad 500C with 80mm f/2.8 Carl Zeiss Planar C lens

-The Hasselblad is noisy.
-So is the Bronica, my other medium format SLR.
-When making an exposure, the leaf shutter, rear auxiliary shutter, aperture, and mirror are all set into motion and the result is a loud and distinctive ‘crunch’.
+When the shutter button is pressed, the leaf shutter, rear auxiliary shutter, aperture, and mirror are all set into sudden motion and the result is a very loud, distinctive, ‘crunch’.
 Enthusiasts appreciate this!
-But in some settings it is intrusive.
+But in some settings it could be intrusive.

 Hasselblad 500C with 80mm f/2.8 Carl Zeiss Planar C lens